andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01b-fjordin.md

 Atreyu vs the Nothing

 Me vs a short narrative

+With modest confidence and oversized gumption Michael tiptoes up to the edge of the cliff...

 <h4 class="article-subheader">Mountain Climbers</h4>

-That morning we rose our heads in the Norwegian fjordtown of Fl&aring;m.

-The trailhead for our hike sits above the town of Aurland, a stone's throw from our home base in Fl&aring;m.
-As our Toyota moseys through town Jill recognizes a landmark from her research,
+Our triumphant arrival to Fl&aring;m comes and goes; we're merely passing through on our way Aurland, an even smaller town a stone's throw from Fl&aring;m.
+As our Toyota moseys across a small bridge in Aurland Jill perks up,

 "Oh!
 Marianne Bakery!
 I read about this place, they are supposed to have amazing cinnamon rolls!"

-In silent unison the entire car approves Jill's motion to adjourn for cinnamon rolls and Michael smoothly pulls into a parking space next to the bakery.
-10 minutes later we are back on the road scarfing down a round of spiced pastries that exceed even Jill's prodigious expectations.
+In silent unison the entire car approves Jill's motion to adjourn for cinnamon rolls.
+10 minutes later we're back on the road scarfing down a round of spiced pastries that exceed even Jill's prodigious expectations.
 Unlike the gooey, hyperglycemic blobs of masonry paste that we're accustomed to, the *Kanelboller* dispense with the goo and go all in on nutmeg, cardamon,